 Print settings are located under Configuration in System, Setup.

-Printing at the end of a test
+Printing at the end of a test 12 3 1

-When the OAE recording is finished and the result has been saved, select Print for a printout of the patient details and current test result or all the test results for the current patient, depending on the Otoport configuration (see chapter 15).
+When the OAE recording is finished and the result has been saved, select Print for a printout of the patient details and test results (see section 11.5).